 SECTION 11.2 Removal of the General Partner.
 The General Partner may be removed if such removal is approved by the Partners holding at least 66/3% of the Outstanding Units (including Units held by the General Partner and its Affiliates) voting as a single class.
 Any such action by such holders for removal of the General Partner must also provide for the election of a successor General Partner by the Partners holding a majority of the outstanding Common Units (including Common Units held by the General Partner and its Affiliates).
-Such removal shall be effective immediately following the admission of a successor General Partner or use anaging member, to the extent applicable, of the other Group Members of which the General Partner is a general partner or managing member, to the extent applicable, of the offer Group Members of which the General Partner is a general partner or amanging member, to the extent applicable, of the offer Group Members of which the General Partner is a general partner or amanging member, to the extent applicable, of the offer Group Members of which the General Partner is a general partner or amanging member, to the extent applicable, of the offer Group Members of which the General Partner is a general partner or amanging member, to the extent applicable, of the offer Group Members of which the General Partner is a general partner or amanging member, to the extent applicable, of the offer Group Members of which the General Partner is a general partner or amanging member.
-The right of the Partners to remove the General Partner is a general partner or amanging member.
-The right of the Partners to remove the General Partner shall not exist or be exercised unless the Partnership has received an opinion opining as to the matters covered by a Withdrawal Opinion of Counsel.
+Such removal shall be effective immediately following the admission of a successor General Partner pursuant to Section 10.2.
+The removal of the General Partner shall also automatically constitute the removal of the General Partner or managing member, to the extent applicable, of the other Group Members of which the General Partner is a general partner or a managing member.
+If a Person is elected as a successor General Partner in accordance with the terms of this Section 11.2, such Person shall, upon admission pursuant to Section 10.2, automatically become a successor general partner or managing member, to the extent applicable, of the other Group Members of which the General Partner or a managing member.
+The right of the Partners to remove the General Partner or a managing member.
+The right of the Partners to remove the General Partner or a managing member.
+The right of the Partners to remove the General Partner or a managing member.
+The right of the Partners is a general Partner or a managing member.
+The right of the Partners is a general Partner or a managing member.
+The right of the Partners is a general Partner or a managing member.
+The right of the Partners is a general Partner or a managing member.
+The right of the Partners is a general Partner or a managing member.

+shall not exist or be exercised unless the Partnership has received an opinion opining as to the matters covered by a Withdrawal Opinion of Counsel.
 Any successor General Partner elected in accordance with the terms of this Section 11.2 shall be subject to the provisions of Section 10.2.